one-among-us/about-site/content/en/events/_ruins-of-memorial.md

 **Ruins of memorial**

-Diasporic Thinking about the Departed Chinese Trans on Transgender Day of Rememberence
+Diasporic Thinking about the Departed Chinese Trans on Transgender Day of Remembrance

 A film screening followed by a panel discussion with guest speakers and a Q&A session